AstroJosePC/TESSDataExploration/README.md

 The code here showcases three aperture selection methods, their impacts on our cluster targets, and a period detection method for the TESS data.
 Documentation is extensive.
 This README will have an overview of the script description and usage, and the notebook's purpose.
 There is a lot of in-script documentaiton as well.

-(WORK IN PROGRESS) You can learn more about the project in the report written by me.
-You can view it here.
+You can learn more about the project in the report written by me.
+You can view it HERE (WORK IN PROGRESS).
-While I am working on getting the report done, a potentially source of confusion is the handpicked apertures.
-Whenever code/documentation mentions Handpicked aperture I am refering to custom apertures I designed in Summmer 2019.
-For the handpicked apertures, our target stars were grouped by magnitude bins, and through the use of `lightkurve` interactive interface we manually determined the best apertures for five random targets in each bin.
-Finally we average those five apertures and assign it to all the bin targets as our handpicked aperture.
-Most of the code here assumes I have the original manually-determined apertures, and I use them to make plots and compare different apertures.
-The documentation will point this out and have more details.

 Copyright 2019-2020 Jose Perez Chavez.
 Use at your own risk.
 This is free software made available under the MIT License.
 For details see the LICENSE file.

 DEPENDENCIES
 ------------